 A credulous yet suspicious audience

-There’s some evidence that Chinese audiences are less cynical about the beauty industry than Western ones, and believe that the standards of appearance shown in adverts for beauty products are actually attainable, whereas many western audiences view beauty advertisements with high levels of skepticism.
+There’s some evidence that Chinese audiences are less cynical about the beauty industry than western ones, and believe that the standards of appearance shown in adverts for beauty products are actually attainable, whereas many western audiences view beauty advertisements with high levels of skepticism.

-This attitude carries obvious appeal for beauty brands trying to peddle their wares.
+This attitude carries obvious appeal for beauty brands trying to sell their wares.
 But there’s also suspicion about fake products, especially when purchased online.

 Consumer confidence in the health, beauty and wellbeing industry is increasingly a hot topic in some parts of Asia where fake products are rife, especially those purchased online.